What comes to mind when you think about coal country?

-Daily Show correspondent Hasan Minhaj gets the real story of the declining coal mining industry and what Kentucky is doing to get its people back into meaningful work through its TechHire Eastern Kentucky (TEKY) program.
+The Daily Show with Trevor Noah correspondent Hasan Minhaj gets the real story of the declining coal mining industry and what Kentucky is doing to get its people back into meaningful work through its TechHire Eastern Kentucky (TEKY) program.

 As part of his latest “Brown in Town” report, Minhaj traveled to Paintsville, Kentucky to get the story from the people who were once employed directly or indirectly through the coal industry.
 And -gasp- he finds a tech company employing newly-trained coders run by native Kentuckian, Ankur Gopal, forcing a hilarious edit to the title sequence and simultaneously challenging stereotypes about “coal country.”

 While The Daily Show uses its trademark snark to highlight factual inaccuracies about coal country, it’s from that platform that Minhaj brings attention to the Appalachian Regional Commission (ARC), which has created or retained 100,000 new jobs in the past five years and is under threat of funding cuts by the Trump Administration.

 RELATED STORY: Americorps VISTA connecting coal miners to new jobs

 At the ground level, Minhaj finds out that Paintsville residents are unsure about a promised resurrection of the coal industry.
 “We’ve seen times come where coal jobs are gone and they’ve come back strong, but this time it’s different,” salesman Kevin tells Minhaj.